Skip to content

 • System Defined: Added by default in MSEL creation, since data fields under this category are essential for MSEL features to work.

-• User Defined: These are added by the user on an as-needed basis.
+• User Defined: Added by the user on an as-needed basis.

 Add a Data Field